What is a Conventional Loan?

-Conventional means that a loan is not a part of a specific government program.
-They can either be conforming or non-conforming.
+Conventional means that a loan is not a part of a specific government program and can either be conforming or non-conforming.
 There are options when choosing a conventional loan program and finding the right one is not difficult.

 Conventional Loans and No Mortgage Insurance

 - Nationwide Mortgage & Realty, LLC has programs that do not require the borrower to pay separate mortgage insurance with a loan to value above 80%.

 - Programs that do not require separate mortgage insurance can be either bought out or the program is called lender paid mortgage insurance (LPMI).

 - Conventional loans do not require the upfront mortgage insurance premium, which is currently 1.75 percent of the loan amount for an FHA loan.

 For an investment property the minimum down payment for an investment property is 15%.
 Multi-unit investment mortgages require a larger down payment.